-An indirect subsidiary of EPCO has pledged 65,000,000 Enterprise Parent common units as security under the credit facility of another privately held affiliate of EPCO.
-Upon an event of default under this credit facility, a change in ownership of these units could ultimately result.
+Privately held affiliates of EPCO (together with their respective subsidiaries) have pledged up to 62,500,000 Enterprise Parent common units as security under such affiliates' credit facilities.
+Upon an event of default under any of these credit facilities, a change in ownership of these units could ultimately result.

-An affiliate of EPCO has pledged 65,000,000 of its common units in Enterprise Parent as security under the credit facility of another privately held affiliate of EPCO.
-This credit facility contains customary and other events of default of the borrower, including certain defaults by Enterprise Parent and other affiliates of EPCO.
+Privately held affiliates of EPCO (together with their respective subsidiaries) have pledged up to 62,500,000 of their common units in Enterprise Parent as security under such affiliates' credit facilities.
+These credit facilities contain customary and other events of default of the borrower, including certain defaults by Enterprise Parent and other affiliates of EPCO.
 An event of default, followed by a foreclosure on the pledged collateral, could ultimately result in a change in ownership of these units.

-The credit and risk profile of the general partner of Enterprise Parent and its owners could adversely affect our credit ratings and profile.
+The credit and risk profile of owners of the general partner of Enterprise Parent and their privately held affiliates could adversely affect our risk profile, which could increase our borrowing costs, hinder our ability to raise capital or impact future credit ratings.

-The credit and business risk profiles of the general partner or owners of a general partner may be factors in credit evaluations of a limited partnership.
-This is because the general partner can exercise significant influence over the business activities of the partnership, including its cash distribution and acquisition strategy and business risk profile.
-Another factor that may be considered is the financial condition of the general partner and its owners, including the degree of their financial leverage and their dependence on cash flow from the partnership to service their indebtedness.
+The credit and business risk profiles of the owners of the general partner and their privately held affiliates may factor into the credit evaluations of a limited partnership.
+This is because the general partner can exercise significant influence over the business activities of the partnership, including its cash distribution policy, acquisition strategy and business risk profile.
+Another factor that may be considered is the financial condition of owners of the general partner and their privately held affiliates, including the degree of their financial leverage and their dependence on cash flow from the partnership to service their indebtedness.

-Affiliates of the entities controlling the owner of the general partner of Enterprise Parent have significant indebtedness outstanding and are dependent principally on the cash distributions from their equity interests in us and Enterprise Parent to service such indebtedness.
-Any distributions by us to such entities will be made only after satisfying our then current obligations to creditors.
+Affiliates of the entities controlling the owner of the general partner of Enterprise Parent have significant indebtedness outstanding and are dependent principally on the cash distributions from their limited partner equity interests in Enterprise Parent to service such indebtedness.
+Any distributions by Enterprise Parent to such entities will be made only after satisfying our then current obligations to creditors.

-Although we have taken certain steps in our organizational structure, financial reporting and contractual relationships to reflect the separateness of us and our general partner from the entities that control our general partner, our credit ratings and business risk profile could be adversely affected if the ratings and risk profiles of Dan Duncan LLC, EPCO or the entities that control the general partner of Enterprise Parent were viewed as substantially lower or more risky than ours.
+Although we have taken certain steps in our organizational structure, financial reporting and contractual relationships to reflect the separateness of Enterprise Parent and its general partner from the entities that control the general partner, our credit ratings and business risk profile could be adversely affected if the ratings and risk profiles of Dan Duncan LLC, EPCO or the entities that control the general partner of Enterprise Parent were viewed as substantially lower or more risky than ours.